joohei/mnist-from-scratch/README.md

 ### Results

 With the above steps, you should be able to achieve an accuracy of at least 98% on the MNIST dataset.

+### Additional notes

+- If you don't have cuda or rocm available please check the other branch in this repository which uses plain numpy instead of cupy.
+Please note that this makes the training process much slower.
+- You can specify a `verbose` argument on the `network.train()` function.
+If set to `True`, the training process will be logged using Tensorboard.
+You can initialize Tensorboard using the command line. `tensorboard --logdir logs` You can then see the logs at http://localhost:6006